No, the use of column ovens are not required for PQ Testing of your HPLC instruments.

 Fundamentally, UHPLC is no different from conventional HPLC.
 All of the same principles apply, only UHPLC uses higher pressure pumps, lower extra-column system volume, and so on.
 You can even use the same standard 4um column to qualify the UHPLC instrument.
 Whether you are qualifying a UHPLC or HPLC instrument, the Kit provides the same […]

-Can I use the standard, 4um HPLC column supplied in the HSQ Kit for UHPLC instrument qualification? – FAQ
+Can I Use the Standard, HPLC Column Supplied in the HSQ Kit for UHPLC Instrument Qualification? – FAQ

-Yes, the MicroSolv HSQ Kit comes with a 4um particle size HPLC column that can be used to qualify a UHPLC instrument; you do not need a 2um packing UHPLC column.
-Many qualification parameters are detector related such as absorbance linearity, wavelength accuracy, etc. Column-related aspects are not involved in the calculations.
-PLEASE NOTE: Calculation of system parameters such […]
+Yes, the MicroSolv HSQ Kit is supplied with a 5um Particle Size HPLC Column that can be used to qualify a UHPLC instrument; you do not need a 2um particle size in a UHPLC column.
+Many qualification parameters are detector related such as Absorbance Linearity, Wavelength Accuracy, etc. Column-related aspects are not involved in the […]

-The caffeine standard provides two data points at 205 and 273nm.
-The holmium oxide solution covers 14 absorbance bands in the range of 241 – 641nm.
+The Caffeine Standard provides two data points at 205nm and 273nm.
+The Holmium Oxide Solution covers 14 absorbance bands in the range of 241nm – 641nm.
 Hence, you can obtain a calibration curve from these various data points and then extrapolate down to 200nm.
-This is the lowest you would need to go because of the UV […]
+This is the lowest you would need to go because of […]

 Can the HSQ Kit for HPLC be used to measure the LOQ and LOD differences between instruments in my lab?

 Yes, this is another really great “extra feature” of the HSQ Kit™.
 By determining the, signal to noise ration, the extra column volumes and the dwell volume of each instrument using the HSQ Kit and the software provided, you can determine the differences in LOQ (limits of quantitation) and LOD (limits of detection) between instruments. […]